 Biological therapies use substances made from living organisms to treat disease.
 These substances either already exist in nature or are manmade in a laboratory.

 Immunotherapy is considered a type of A type of treatment that uses substances made from living organisms to treat disease.
 It aims to enhance the body’s immune response and stop lung cancers from escaping from the immune system.
 Immunotherapy is a treatment that strengthens the natural ability of the patient’s immune system to fight cancer.
-Instead of targeting the person’s cancer cells directly, immunotherapy trains a person’s natural immune system to recognize cancer cells and selectively target and kill them.
+Instead of targeting the person’s cancer cells directly, immunotherapy trains a person’s natural immune system to recognize cancer cells and selectively target and kill them.8

-Immunotherapies do this in one of two ways: (1) by enabling the immune system to mount or maintain a response or (2) by suppressing factors that prevent the immune response.
+Immunotherapies do this in one of two ways: (1) by enabling the immune system to mount or maintain a response or (2) by suppressing factors that block the immune response.
 There are many different types of immunotherapy.
 Three main types are currently being studied in people with A group of lung cancers that are named for the kinds of cells found in the cancer and how the cells look under a microscope; the most common kind of lung cancer: immune checkpoint inhibitors, therapeutic cancer vaccines, and adoptive T cell transfer.
 Immune checkpoint inhibitors have made the most progress at this time, and the first FDA-approved immunotherapy drugs for lung cancer belong to this group.
-Immunotherapy is also being studied in A fast-growing cancer that forms in tissues of the lung and can spread to other parts of the body.4
+Immunotherapy is also being studied in A fast-growing cancer that forms in tissues of the lung and can spread to other parts of the body.9

 Immune checkpoint inhibitors